 Below we will briefly highlight a few aspects to take special note of.

 There are two sections by this name which refers to those gene sets with positive and negative enrichment scores, respectively (Figure 8).
-Recall that in the step Process Data we assessed gene expression in the BrCa class relative to the HD class.
+Recall that we assessed gene expression in the BrCa class relative to the HD class.
 Consequently, in our case, the

 na_pos phenotype corresponds to the BrCa class and